pgexperts/flexible-freeze/README.md

 The minutes time limit is normally only enforced at the start of vacuuming each table, allowing vacuums to continue past the end of the time window.
 If you set --enforce-time, however, it uses statement_timeout to terminate a running vacuum at the end of the time window (plus 30 seconds grace period).

 Normally flexible_freeze.py does VACUUM FREEZE, starting with the tables with the oldest transaction IDs.
 If you set --vacuum, though, it will instead do VACUUM ANALYZE, starting with the tables with the most dead rows.
 If you are doing both, do the FREEZE first.

+The database user supplied is expected to have permissions on all tables (e.g. a superuser).
+If they do not, flexible freeze will error out.

+Currently, flexible_freeze will not respond to a CTRL-C until the current vacuum is done.